filefoxper/airma/packages/@airma/react-effect/README.md

 ## Why effects

-Do asynchronous operations in `effect` is more effective.
+Do asynchronous operations in `effects` is more effective.

 1. You can pre-render a default result for asynchronous operation before it is really resolved.
-2. It makes component render with less asynchronous effects spread in event callbacks.
+2. It makes component render with less asynchronous effects spread in event handle callbacks.

 If you are ready to improve your react app codes with less asynchronous operation effects, please take minutes to read the [documents](https://filefoxper.github.io/airma/#/react-effect/index) of this tool.